 CE is an important part of the STREAM trial, which is being implemented by STREAM Community Advisory Boards (CABs) at all 13 STREAM sites.
 The STREAM CABs play an important role in raising awareness of TB and the trial, and make complex information accessible to affected communities.
 They also provide psychosocial support to trial participants and family members, which can help improve retention and adherence rates.
 Finally, they act as a critical feedback link between affected communities and trial staff, sharing community views on key implementation issues.

-Dr Ezio Tavora Dos Santos Filho, the STREAM Community Engagement Coordinator from REDE–TB, stressed the importance of community engagement at the 49th Union World Conference on Lung Health, stating that community engagement is a “mechanism of accountability” to ensure trials and study teams are held accountable to governments, donors, and above all, trial participants.
+Dr Ezio Tavora Dos Santos Filho, the Global STREAM Community Engagement Coordinator from REDE–TB, emphasizes that community engagement is a “mechanism of accountability” to ensure trials and study teams are held accountable to governments, donors, and above all, trial participants.